-IMAGE: Team Photo Year 12 is a time of great uncertainty, curiousity and discovery.
+Year 12 is a time of great uncertainty, curiosity and discovery.
 As year 12 students approach the final chapters of their high school life they must decide what career path they want to pursue.
 As university students, we understand these difficulties as we have been in those exact shoes.
-This is where…
+This is where the HSC and Beyond program comes in.

 VSA NSW is a not-for-profit organisation comprising of nearly 2,000 students spanning five different universities, including UNSW, USyd, UTS, UWS, and Macq.
 Our members aspire to develop their skillsets and networks, both professionally and on a personal level, by engaging in social participation through community, cultural, leadership, and social activities.